List of String Instruments in an Orchestra

 Piano and Guitar

-A piano is probably the most prominent musical instrument that you can find.
-Beautiful tone, extremely wide range and easiness of play are some of its strongest points.
+The piano is probably the one of most prominent musical instrument that you can find.
+It has a beautiful tone, extremely wide range and easiness of play are some of its strongest points.
 However, it has never been a regular part of an orchestra.
 This is primarily a solo instrument.
 Pieces written for it are usually called piano sonatas.
 On occasions when the piano plays with an orchestra, it is almost always a lead instrument.

 A guitar is another hugely popular classical instrument.
 However, it has never been integrated into an orchestra.
 This six-string instrument is mostly used for solo performances.